Our Tribe // Meet Our Makers // Trine Ben Aish

-When I started working with clay, I was hand-building, and creating organic shapes.
-I was creating wall hangings and mobiles using objects found in nature, and with the clay it was an extension of this, I’d create my own nature-inspired, organic objects to work with.
-Hand-building and pinch potting are still my favourite ways to work, but it’s also very slow and meditative, and it’s something I like to do when I need to clean my mind, find inspiration.
+When I started working with clay, I was hand-building and creating organic shapes.
+I was creating wall hangings and mobiles using objects found in nature, and the clay it was an extension of this, I’d create my own nature-inspired, organic objects to work with.
+Hand-building and pinch potting are still my favourite ways to work, but it’s also very slow and meditative, and it’s something I like to do when I need to clean my mind, and find inspiration.
 Even if ELOEIL is small, from a business perspective I also consider quantities, sizing, and general logistics as part of the creative process.
 It’s not something that comes naturally to me, but that’s not to say I don’t find that part of ELOEIL interesting.
-Lately I’ve been experimenting with different ways of being more productive without losing the uniqueness of truly handmade products.
+Lately, I’ve been experimenting with different ways of being more productive without losing the uniqueness of truly handmade products.
 The wheel-thrown tableware that is available in A New Tribe is an example of this.
 I collaborate with a friend who throws them according to my specs, then I bring them home to work with the still wet shapes, clean them up, hand-paint and glaze them.

 I might try out different options in the future, like slip cast, but with this process I feel I’ve found a way to balance capacity with unique pieces, where not one piece is exactly the same.